Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 ## Obody HotSwap Collisions

-We now use OBody HotSwap - CBPC presets for OBody, meaning and i quote from the Authoe " The same thing CBPC CCC does (and something extra), but for all supported presets you load via OBody.
+We now use OBody HotSwap - CBPC presets for OBody, meaning and i quote from the Author " The same thing CBPC CCC does (and something extra), but for all supported presets you load via OBody.
 In few words, if the preset is included in CBPC CCC's supported list then it can get its own custom collisions, tuned to the shape of that body.
 The "something extra" is to not only allow collisions but custom bounce configs as well.
 Supported Body Presets atm are the following: